MaxEichinger43/FibonaciiCalculator/README.md

 # FibonaceiCalculator
-#This ist an Calculator for an input number by the user.
+#This ist an Calculator for an input number by the user, outputting Fibonacei-numbers